-UK government bonds are commonly referred to as 'gilt-edged' securities or 'gilts'.
-Although the issued bonds carry a variety of names (e.g. Treasury, Exchequer, Consols), all bonds are the direct obligation of the UK government.
-Gilts, which usually pay coupons semi-annually, are used to finance the shortfall between government expenditure and government revenue.
-Management of the UK government's debt is carried out by the Debt Management Office (DMO), an agency of the Treasury.
+UK Government bonds are commonly referred to as 'gilt-edged' securities or 'gilts'.
+Although the issued bonds carry a variety of names (e.g. Treasury, Exchequer, Consols), all bonds are the direct obligation of the UK Government.
+Gilts, which usually pay gross coupons (interest) semi-annually, are used to finance the shortfall between government expenditure and government revenue.
+Management of the UK Government's debt is carried out by the Debt Management Office (DMO), an agency of the Treasury.

-The DMO typically issues gilts via auction, which is also the preferred method in a number of other countries, most notably the US.
+The DMO typically issues gilts via auction, which is also the preferred method in a number of other countries, most notably the USA.
 Gilt settlement is made via CREST.